Ashton Nyte: 2020–present

-Nyte released Waiting For A Voice, his 7th solo album, and his first book of poetry, short stories, and personal reflections in July 2020.
+Nyte released Waiting for a Voice, his 7th solo album, and his first book of poetry, short stories, and personal reflections in July 2020.
 Once again, Nyte directed, filmed, and edited a music video for the title track of the new, largely acoustic body of work.
 Writing for American Songwriter, Tina Benitez-Eves described the work as "Flawlessly poetic in its lyricism, Nyte opens a chapter of his life that is intimate, reflective, and enlightening, traversing childhood inspirations, a spiritual and mystical connection to nature, and how everything somehow comes full circle."

 Unable to tour due to the ongoing COVID-19 pandemic, Nyte resumed work in the studio and released The Awakening's 10th album, This Alchemy in May 2021.
-The album was a marked departure for The Awakening, with a stronger electronic presence, especially evident in the lead singles, "Zero Down" and "A Victory Of Love," which both featured music videos created by Nyte.
+The album was a marked departure for The Awakening, with a stronger electronic presence, especially evident in the lead singles, "Zero Down" and "A Victory of Love," which both featured music videos created by Nyte.

 In early 2022, Nyte announced via social media that he had been working on several new projects, scheduled for releases later in the year.

+In 2023, Nyte released his eighth solo album and second book, "Autumn's Children".
+The album was named one of the Top Albums of the year by American Songwriter Magazine.

+In 2024, The Awakening released its self-titled 12th album.
+The album charted #3 on Germany's Deutsche Alternative Charts.

+2025 saw Nyte tour the world, both solo and with The Awakening, with the "Haunting Tour", which saw headline shows in Germany, France, the Netherlands, Poland, the US, Canada, Mexico, the UK and South Africa.